getkeops/keops/doc/introduction/why_using_keops.rst

 ==========================

 KeOps can be used on a broad class of problems (:ref:`part.formula`).
-But the first motivation behind this library is very simple: we intend to accelerate the computation of Gaussian convolutions on point clouds, also known as **RBF kernel products** on sampled data.
+But the first motivation behind this library is simple: we intend to accelerate the computation of Gaussian convolutions on point clouds, also known as **RBF kernel products** on sampled data.